fEst1ck/path-cov-instr/README.md

 This project implements an LLVM pass that instruments programs to collect runtime code coverage information and static control-flow graph (CFG) data.
 The instrumentation pass operates by:

 - **Basic Block Instrumentation:**
   Each basic block in the program is assigned a unique 32-bit identifier.
 At runtime, an instrumentation call is inserted at the beginning of every basic block.
-This call (to the helper function `__coverage_push`) pushes the block’s unique ID into a shared memory trace.
+This call (to the helper function `__coverage_push`) pushes the block's unique ID into a shared memory trace.

 - **CFG Data Collection:**
   In addition to runtime trace collection, the pass analyzes each function to record: